 In 2014, Craig Sieving was promoted to Vice President-Facilities Management for Einstein Medical Center Philadelphia, MossRehab, Einstein Medical Center Elkins Park and other facilities.
 In his role, Craig has responsibility for Maintenance & Engineering, Construction, Environmental Services, Protective Services, Mailroom & Print Shop, Materials Management, Safety & Emergency Preparedness, Property Management and Food & Nutrition Services.
 Previously, Sieving served as Network Director, Facilities Management, at Einstein for 10 years.
 During that time, he oversaw numerous large projects that have enhanced the network’s clinical and service areas.
 Some of his notable accomplishments include implementing a comprehensive energy reduction plan and leading significant contract negotiations with utility providers that resulted in lower energy use and costs, developing and implementing a network-wide Facilities Quality Management System, and redeveloping, implementing and overseeing the network’s regulatory compliance program for the Utility and Fire Safety systems.

-Jerry Zuckerman, MD, is responsible for all quality improvement and patient safety initiatives, as well as infection prevention and control activities for Einstein Medical Center Philadelphia, Einstein Medical Center Elkins Park, MossRehab, and Einstein Practice Plan (EPP), and Einstein Community Health Associates (ECHA).
+As Chief Quality and Patient Safety Officer, Dr. Zuckerman has responsibility for all quality improvement and patient safety initiatives, as well as infection prevention and control activities, for Einstein Medical Center Philadelphia, Einstein Medical Center Elkins Park, MossRehab, Einstein Behavioral Health and Einstein Physicians Philadelphia.